JSP425/webscraper/read_me.md

 This is my first webscraping project.
 The intention is to be able to collect targeted data from sites such as Craigslist and write it into an Excel spreadsheet for sorting and analysis.
 This project is still in its early exploratory stages.

-The current model searchesfor bikes but is intended to work with more categories later.
+The current model searches for things that are for sale (cars, parts, motorcycles) but is intended to work with more categories later.

 ## Design
 webscraper.py is the module that: